-When a workplace accident takes the life of a family member, your family is never the same.
+When an accident takes the life of a family member, your family is never the same.
 Not only do you mourn the loss of your loved one, but you also fear what will become of you without their financial and emotional support.
+If someone else is to blame for their death, you need an experienced Norfolk wrongful death lawyer to fight for your future.
+Learn more in this video.

 Wrongful Death on the Job